-For Germany, future rulings are any tax rulings within scope that are issued on or after 1 April 2016.
+For Denmark, future rulings are any tax rulings within scope that are issued on or after 1 April 2016.

-In the prior years' peer review reports, it was determined that Germany's undertakings to identify future rulings and all potential exchange jurisdictions was sufficient to meet the minimum standard.
-Germany's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.
+In the prior year peer review reports, it was determined that Denmark's implementation of a new system to identify future rulings and all potential exchange jurisdictions was sufficient to meet the minimum standard.
+Denmark's implementation in this regard remains unchanged, and therefore continues to meet the minimum standard.